|Major Groups > Boletes > Red-Pored Boletes > Boletus frostii|

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia negative on cap; grayish or yellowish on flesh.
-KOH black or grayish, then orangish on cap surface; grayish orange on flesh.
-Iron salts negative or yellowish on cap and flesh.
+Chemical Reactions: Ammonia negative or blackish on cap; grayish or orangish on flesh.
+KOH black or grayish, then quickly orangish on cap surface; orange to grayish orange on flesh.
+Iron salts negative to gray on cap surface; negative on flesh.

 Spore Print: Olive brown.

 Microscopic Features: Spores 11-17 x 4-5 µ; smooth; fusiform; yellow in KOH.
 Pileipellis a tangled layer of gelatinized, hyaline hyphae 3-6 µ wide over a layer of yellow elements 5-13 µ wide.

 REFERENCES: Russell (in Frost), 1874.
 (Saccardo, 1891; Coker & Beers, 1943; Singer, 1947; Snell & Dick, 1970; Smith & Thiers, 1971; Smith, Smith & Weber, 1981; Weber & Smith, 1985; Arora, 1986; Phillips, 1991/2005; Lincoff, 1992; Metzler & Metzler, 1992; Both, 1993; Bessette, Roody & Bessette, 2000; Roody, 2003; Miller & Miller, 2006; Binion et al., 2008.)
 Herb.
 Kuo 08160601, 08111208.

 Kuo, M. (2013, December).
 Boletus frostii.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/boletus_frostii.html